mozilla/firefox-browser-architecture/text/0005-architecture-reviews.md

 The review process should address the question(s) where possible, but the meeting may also decide to alter the the question(s) and undergo a subsequent review.
 For questions that are go/no-go in nature the decision does not need to be taken during the meeting, although we should be very open about conversations that happen after the review meeting.

 The ideal review process scales well.
-Ideally the same basic system should work for a quick 2 person decision over the best way to design a certain feature, and for a critical organization wide decision about a path to take.
+The same basic system should work for a quick 2 person decision over the best way to design a certain feature, and for a critical organization wide decision about a path to take.
 The term “team” is used above although we strongly recommend design reviews for smaller questions.
 If you feel yourself wondering if some design is best, it should be easy to valuable to perform a review.

 ## Rationale